scipy-conference/scipy_proceedings/papers/brefsdal/sherpa.rst

 ------------------------------

 Sherpa's confidence method uses Müller's root finding method to calculate the confidence intervals given three points.
-Sherpa calculates points along the fit statistic curve using the covariance, if available, and the secant method.
+Sherpa begins at the best-fit value and calculates points along the fit statistic curve using the covariance, if available, and the secant method.
 Müller's method is the a good algorithm for finding the root of a curve that is approximated by a parabola near the minimum.
 We argue that the function curve can be approximated by parabola given that the function can be represented as a Taylor's series.
 The leading term in series expansion is quadratic since the gradient of the statistic curve can be ignored near the minimum.

-[add additional details about calculating the three points, secant method, brent's root finding method]

-What are the assumptions/limitations for confidence?

-What are the future steps for confidence?
+The confidence method assumes that the parameter values are located in a minimum approximated by a parabola, that the best-fit is sufficiently far from any parameter boundaries, and that the bracketed parameter interval is larger than the requested machine tolerance.

 A Bayesian Approach to Confidence